Rays vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays are 46-17 in games they were favored on the moneyline (winning 73% of those games).
+- The Rays have been favored on the moneyline 64 total times this season.
+They've finished 46-18 in those games.

-- Tampa Bay has gone 23-4 (winning 85.2% of its games) when it has played as moneyline favorites of -185 or shorter.
+- In games it has played as moneyline favorites with odds of -150 or shorter, Tampa Bay has a 34-9 record (winning 79.1% of its games).

-- The implied moneyline probablility in this matchup gives the Rays a 64.9% chance to win.
+- Based on this game's moneyline, the Rays have an implied win probability of 60%.

-- Tampa Bay has played in 75 games with set over/under, and have combined with opponents to go over the total 41 times (41-30-4).
+- Tampa Bay has combined with opponents to hit the over on the total 42 times this season for a 42-30-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!